wlads/reefpoints/source/posts/2014-08-25-design-and-big-data.md

 author: 'Ashley Treni'
 social: true
 published: true
-tags: design, design process, design thinking
+tags: design, storytelling, information graphics
 ---

 I’ve never been into comics or graphic novels.
 They’ve always remained in my periphery, but I never took the time to be interested in them.
 I appreciated good illustration, but rarely watched animations (except for Disney and Pixar of course) and pretty much ruled out that I would ever “get” the appeal of a comic book.